Not to be confused with Digital Head Swap, a type of special effect.

 - All the player and enemy characters in River City Ransom, which gives the added benefit of allowing the player to carry a weapon from one scene to the next, since everyone uses the same animation frames (something which the NES Double Dragon games never allowed since the enemies in those games had their unique sprites).
 The schoolgirls in the shopping malls were also head-swaps, as were the children added in the NES localization.

-- Lilith, who was introduced in Vampire Savior (the third game in the Darkstalkers series) is a head swap of Morrigan with much smaller breasts, meaning that the head is not the only body part changed.
+- Lilith, who was introduced in Vampire Savior (the third game in the series) is a head swap of Morrigan with much smaller breasts, meaning that the head is not the only body part changed.

 - Dee, from Darkstalkers Collection, is Donovan's head on Demitri's body with a combination of their moves.

 - Party member Aschen and antagonist Cardia in Endless Frontier have virtually identical facial expressions and poses in their dialog portraits, bodies that are a few minor details away from being a Palette Swap, and use several similar or identical moves in battle.
-A justified example, since they're both androids from the same series and build by the same creator.
+A justified example, since they're both androids from the same series and were built by the same creator.

 - The Neverwinter Nights 2 engine only has one male and one female body for each race.
 Everyone is a head-swap except for the few NPCs with unique models.